 HIGH SCHOOL STUDENTS – Apply Here

-Anyone entering 10th, 11th, or 12th grade in fall 2013 may apply to be an ArtWorks Summer Apprentice.
+Anyone entering 10th, 11th, or 12th grade in fall 2014 may apply to be an ArtWorks Summer Apprentice.
 No prior arts experience is necessary, but applicants should have a strong interest in the arts and a willingness to learn new skills in a multicultural setting.
-Students must submit an application and be interviewed to be considered for the program.
-All Apprentice application materials must be received no later than 4:00PM, Friday, March 29, 2013.
+Students must submit a completed application and be interviewed to be considered for the program.
+All Apprentice application materials must be received no later than 4:00PM, March 31, 2014.
 Please contact 216-561-5005 or email@example.com if you have questions.

 Next, download and print this consent form for your parent or guardian to sign and then send it to Center for Arts-Inspired Learning.
 (If you are 18 years old, you do not need complete this form.)

 Have your teacher, guidance counselor, or principal submit a letter of recommendation directly to Center for Arts-Inspired Learning (firstname.lastname@example.org or fax to 216-561-3444) before the deadline.

 FAXING APPLICANTS PLEASE READ: We recommend that you do not wait until March 29th to fax your application materials because the line can be busy.
 Please plan accordingly.